 BlackBerry Limited (TSX:BB)

 BlackBerry, previously the world’s top smartphone manufacturer, is now just a software services provider to provide organizations with end-to-end secure communication.
 The firm offers enterprise endpoint management and protection, concentrating in regulated sectors like government and embedded software for the automobile, healthcare, and industrial markets.
 The company has 3,497 employees across the globe.
 The company protects over 500 million endpoints, including 195 million cars.
-Based in Waterloo, Ontario, the company uses AI and machine learning to create revolutionary cybersecurity, safety, and data privacy solutions.
+Based in Waterloo, Ontario, you might see this company as one of the best AI stocks Canada has, as the company uses AI and machine learning to create revolutionary cybersecurity, safety, and data privacy solutions.
 It is a pioneer in endpoint security, endpoint management, encryption, and embedded systems.

 BlackBerry Limited has deepened its partnership with Marelli, a major automaker and renowned global Tier 1 automotive supplier.
 The previous technology collaboration joint venture in 2016 and 2018 focused on Digital Cluster initiatives.
 As a result, Marelli’s Cockpit Domain Controller, a vital in-vehicle system with Infotainment and Digital Cluster functionalities, is powered by the BlackBerry QNX® Neutrino® RTOS and BlackBerry QNX® Hypervisor.